zamm-dev/zamm/zamm/resources/tutorials/new-project.md

 ## Project initialization

-Use `poetry` to create a new project and enter it.
+The very first command we run is to use `poetry` to create a new project.
+After project creation, we enter the newly created project directory.

 ```bash
 $ poetry new hello-world